sybrew/the-seo-framework/readme.txt

 		* If an admin redirect initiated by TSF causes a white screen of death, a helping message is now outputted on the white screen.
 		* When using WPML, the URLs are now converted much faster than before.
 		/
-		* TODO On plugin activation and deactivation, the options are now automatically toggled from options autoload.
+		* On plugin activation and deactivation, the options are now automatically toggled from options autoload.
-		 	* For non-developers, this means that this plugin won't stack up on your website's memory after deactivation.
-Unlike many other plugins.
+		 	* For non-developers, this means that this plugin won't stock up on your website's memory after deactivation.
+Unlike many, many other plugins.
 		* The sitemap's stylesheet is now a bit neater when `lastmod` output is disabled.
 		* PolyLang canonical URL compatibility.
 		/